Filipriec/tui-canvas/canvas/CANVAS_MIGRATION.md

 ## Breaking Changes Summary

 1. **Import paths changed**: Add `canvas::` or `dispatcher::` prefixes
-2. **Legacy suggestion methods removed**: Replace with rich autocomplete or custom methods
+2. **Legacy suggestion methods removed**: Replace with SuggestionItem-based dropdown or custom methods
 3. **No more simple suggestions**: Use `SuggestionItem` for typed suggestions
 4. **Trait split**: `AutocompleteCanvasState` is now separate and optional